Type 1: IgE - Immediate Allergies

-Therapies for food allergies and other food reactions include: normalization of acidosis, restoration of antioxidants,
+Therapies for food allergies and other food reactions include: substituting safe foods, normalizing acidosis,

 restoring antioxidants, and supplements for reducing inflammation and balancing the immune response.

 THE 6 KINDS OF ALLERGIES

 Based on the 4 Gell-Coombs immune responses plus IgD and S-IgA.

 For illustrations of Type 1 - Type IV allergy mechanisms visit Dr. Power's Biotype website.

 TYPE 1 - IgE

-be life threatening.
-IgE antibodies attach to food allergens on mucus membranes, releasing histamine and other
+severe. and be life threatening.
+IgE antibodies attach to food allergens on mucus membranes, releasing